Whistleblower: Donald Trump sought foreign 'interference' in 2020 election | DW | 26.09.2019

 White House officials told the whistleblower that they were "directed by White House lawyers" to remove the electronic transcript from the computer system" where it would be typically stored.

+The intelligence community's inspector general, Michael Atkinson, received the whistleblower's complaint and after review, deemed it of "urgent concern."

-Acting Director of National Intelligence Joseph Maguire received the whistleblower complaint and rejected the classification of "urgent concern," effectively thwarting efforts to bring the complaint to congress for investigation.
+Atkinson passed it along to Acting Director of National Intelligence Joseph Maguire, who then rejected the classification of "urgent concern," and effectively thwarted efforts to bring the complaint to congress for investigation.

-In the aftermath of the impeachment inquiry announcement, Maguire is now set to testify before US lawmakers on Thursday about the secret whistleblower complaint.
+In the aftermath of the impeachment inquiry announcement, Maguire presented himself before US lawmakers on Thursday to discuss his reasoning and answer questions about the complaint.

+Maguire told the committee that he did not know the identity of the whistleblower but that he felt the person was "acting in good faith."

+"I think the whistleblower did the right thing," adding that the person followed the law "every step of the way."

 sri/sms (AP, Reuters)